Methodology · Canadian Grocery Price Index

 Limitations

-- No Costco or Walmart — Bot protection prevents automated price collection from these retailers.
+Bot protection prevents reliable automated price collection from these retailers.

-- 50-item basket — StatCan's food component tracks roughly 250 representative items.
-Our tighter basket may not capture all price movements, especially in less-frequently-purchased categories.
+The official food basket tracks several hundred representative products (the list is revised monthly).
+A tighter basket may not capture every price movement, especially in less-frequently-purchased categories.

-- No quality adjustment — If a product is reformulated, we track the price change but not quality changes.
+If a product is reformulated we track the price change but not the quality change.
+Shrinkflation (pack-size reduction) is tracked explicitly; other reformulations are not.

 Commercial access